RIR360/development/journal/2025/june.md

 - Don't take too much negativity into you, train your brain to ignore it.
 - Always improve your life and work tools, you go with all of them.
 - Don't forget to go out, have fun and take rest (not by watching reels)
+- Life and work is two wheels of a bike you must have system to move both.